 Being able to keep Atonement up on multiple targets is the most important element of playing Discipline in a PVE environment, so having abilities like Evangelism at your disposal is a great way to make sure that Atonement stays up for as long as possible.
 This move simply extends all current Atonements by 6 seconds each.

-Discipline is a versatile and fun spec to play in a PVE setting, no matter whether you’re a fan of Mythic + or Heroic Raids.
-It’s not the easiest spec to pick up initially (Holy would be my recommendation if you’re new to healing in World of Warcraft) but it feels impactful.
+The reliance on Atonement can be a tricky element to master in a PVE setting, as it requires a lot of correct timing and mana management, but it’s certainly doable.
+It’s not the easiest to pick up initially (Holy would be my recommendation if you’re a new Healer) but it’s impactful.

 Best Priest Spec for Soloing Old Content